charanteja333/macdevsetup/README.md

 Although Sublime Text will be our main editor, it is a good idea to learn some very basic usage of [Vim](http://www.vim.org/).
 It is a very popular text editor inside the terminal, and is usually pre-installed on any Unix system.

 Vim's default settings aren't great, and you could spend a lot of time tweaking your configuration (the `.vimrc` file).

-But if you're like me and just use Vim occasionally, you'll be happy to know that [Tim Pope](https://github.com/tpope) has put together some sensible defaults to quickly get started.
+My Vim configuration steps are below:

 First, install [pathogen.vim](https://github.com/tpope/vim-pathogen) by running:

     $ mkdir -p ~/.vim/autoload ~/.vim/bundle && \
         curl -LSso ~/.vim/autoload/pathogen.vim https://tpo.pe/pathogen.vim

+Second, install vim package manager vundle by running:

+    $ git clone https://github.com/gmarik/Vundle.vim.git ~/.vim/bundle/Vundle.vim

-Then create a file `~/.vimrc` (you can use `$ subl ~/.vimrc`), and paste in the following:
+Then create a file `~/.vimrc` and add the contents of `.vimrc` in dotfiles directory.After copying the contents, install the plugins mentioned in `.vimrc` file by executing `:PluginInstall` .

-    execute pathogen#infect()
-    syntax on
-    filetype plugin indent on

-And finally, install the Vim "sensible defaults" by running:

-    $ cd ~/.vim/bundle
-    $ git clone git://github.com/tpope/vim-sensible.git

-With that, Vim will look a lot better next time you open it!

 ## Python